rstam/specifications/source/sessions/driver-sessions.rst

     * Start a session by calling ``startSession``
     * Authenticate as a second user
     * Call ``findOne`` using the session as an explicit session
-    * Assert that a server error occured
+    * Assert that the driver returned an error because multiple users are authenticated

 2. Driver verifies that session is owned by the current user
     * Authenticate as user A